August 1, 2025

 Greetings to you.

-I am writing this letter to refer [Name], who has been my acquaintance and colleague in [previous company], for the current role of [new role] in our company.
+I am writing this letter to refer [Name], who was my acquaintance and colleague in [previous company], to the current role of [new role] in our company.

 I strongly recommend [name's] candidature for the position of [position name] as I believe she has the potential to be an asset to our team.
 Please feel free to write back in case of any potential concerns.